Skip to content

 Puerto Rico’s Plebiscites

 Today Puerto Rico remains a territory of the United States.
-Under the U.S. Constitution, there are two other options for Puerto Rico’s political status: Puerto Rico could become a State of the Union, as Hawaii did, or a sovereign nation like the Philippines.
+Under the U.S. Constitution, there are two other options for Puerto Rico’s political status: Puerto Rico could become a State of the Union, as Hawaii did in 1959, or a sovereign independent nation like the Philippines did in 1946.

-Congress has the power to end Puerto Rico’s territorial status by simply holding a vote.
+Congress has the power to end Puerto Rico’s territorial status by simply enacting a law to do so.

-Congress, however, is reluctant to act on Puerto Rico’s status.
-As an initial matter, members of Congress typically want to know how Puerto Ricans feel about their status options.
+Members of Congress, however, typically first want to know how Puerto Ricans feel about their status options.

 That’s where the plebiscites come in.

-Note: The 2012 vote had two parts.
-The first question asked voters whether they wanted to maintain Puerto Rico’s current status as a U.S. territory, commonly referred to as a “commonwealth.”
+The 2012 vote had two parts.
+The first question asked voters whether they wanted to maintain Puerto Rico’s “present form of territorial status.”
 Voters rejected that option by a 54-46 margin.
-In the second vote, 61.3% of the voters chose statehood from among the alternatives, 33.2% chose free association and 5.5% voted for independence.
-The U.S. Department of Justice later expressed concern with the presentation of free association as a status option for voters unless it is “clear that a vote for ‘Free Association’ is a vote for complete and unencumbered independence.”
+In a second vote, 61.3% of the voters chose statehood, 33.2% chose free association and 5.5% voted for independence.
+The U.S. Department of Justice later expressed concern over the presentation of free association as a status option for voters unless it is “clear that a vote for ‘Free Association’ is a vote for complete and unencumbered independence.”

 What Will Happen to U.S. Citizenship in a New Nation of Puerto Rico?
 The Word from Washington

-As a sovereign nation, Puerto Rico could have bilateral treaties with the U.S.
+As a sovereign independent nation, Puerto Rico could have bilateral treaties with the U.S.

 There are three sparsely populated island countries in the Pacific Ocean that have relinquished control over their military and national security to the U.S. in rough exchange for minimal, temporary economic assistance and the ability of their citizens to work and travel to the U.S. without a visa.
-These bilateral treaties, which can be ended by either side at any time, are referred to as compacts of free association.
+These bilateral treaties, which can be ended by either side, are referred to as compacts of free association.

-Free association is a variation of independence.
+Free association is inherently independence.
 At their core, both options involve sovereignty for Puerto Rico.
 This was made clear in the 2017 plebiscite ballot, which presented free association and independence together as one option.

 Free association has also been offered to Puerto Rican voters as its own option on plebiscite ballots, separate from independence.